FrostyX/infra-docs/fedora-releases.rst

 6. Modify Template:FedoraVersion to reference new version.
 (Final release only)

-7. Add the new release to stats gathering scripts on log1 (``modules/scripts/files/fedoraUsage.sh``, also the maps should be updated) (Final release only)

-8. Move old releases to archive (post final release only)
+7. Move old releases to archive (post final release only)

-9. Switch release from development/N to normal releases/N/ tree in mirror manager (post final release only)
+8. Switch release from development/N to normal releases/N/ tree in mirror manager (post final release only)

 Change Freeze